Frequently Asked Questions

 Both branches have a photocopier available.
 Black & white pages are 10 cents per page and color pages are 20 cents per page.
 You may also make double sided copies, but you will be charged per side.

 No, you do not need a library card to access the computers or use any materials in the building.
-You do need a library card to check out materials including e-books or digital audiobooks via Overdrive (Libby).
+You do need a library card to check out materials, including e-books or digital audiobooks via Libby and Hoopla.

 Yes.
 Both branches have book returns on the outside of their buildings.
 In Durand, it is located near the main entrance.
 In Owosso, there is a silver, stand-alone book return in the rear of the building.